 Let me tell you about every camera problem I've had:

-2023, Karachi: Installed a sketchy photo filter app.
-Camera stopped working.
-Had to uninstall 5 apps before figuring out which one caused it.
+2023, Karachi: Put in a sketchy photo filter app.
+The camera stopped working.
+I had to remove five apps before I could figure out which one was to blame.

-2024, Islamabad: Dropped phone in rain.
-Camera showed blurry images.
-Had to replace the camera module (Rs.
+2024, Islamabad: Phone fell in the rain.
+The camera took blurry pictures.
+Had to buy a new camera module (Rs.
 3,500).

 Tips to Prevent Future Camera Problems